The reactivity series lists all the elements in order of reactivity from the most to the least reactive:

 magnesium + hydrochloric acid magnesium chloride + hydrogen

-This experiment can be performed in the school lab, but it is not advised to try more reactive metals such as sodium and potassium as they are so reactive that they may explode.
+This experiment can be performed in the school lab, but it is not advised to try more reactive metals such as sodium and potassium as they are so reactive that they might explode.
 They will certainly produce lots of heat.

 Metals and Oxygen

-As before, the unreactive metals (like gold) will not react with oxygen even when heated; however, metals such as magnesium react with oxygen to produce metal oxides.
+As before, the unreactive metals (like gold) will not react with oxygen even when heated.
+However, metals such as magnesium react with oxygen to produce metal oxides.
 The reaction of magnesium with oxygen is commonly performed in the school lab and produces a very bright, white light with lots of smoke.

 The reaction of magnesium and oxygen is used in fireworks.